-Baobab is the fruit of Africa's 'Tree of Life.'
-The only fruit in the world that dries on the branch, we simply harvest and sieve to produce a 100% natural and organic powder that is exceptionally nutrient-rich, supporting a wide range of benefits.
+Baobab is the fruit of Africa's 'Tree of Life'.
+It is the only fruit in the world that dries naturally on the branch.
+Baking in the sun for 6 months, baobab’s green, prickly, velvet-like coating transforms into a smooth, brown, coconut-like shell.
+Inside it’s hard casing (we use a hammer to crack it open) is the dry white-ish pulp of the fruit which contains no moisture whatsoever.
+To produce our award-winning Baobab range, we simply harvest and sieve to produce a 100% natural and organic powder that is exceptionally nutrient-rich, with an equally impressive range of benefits.

 - Energy release

 - Immune function